circonus/docs/content/circonus/on-premises/datacenter-failover.md

      changes to the hostname of the primary in the backup datacenter (the one that was already set as `connect_host`.)
 1. Fail over your original primary database to the replica that is specified as the `connect_host` in the backup datacenter.
-To do this, follow the **first 4 steps of the database failover procedure** outlined in the [Web DB Failover](/circonus/on-premises/roles-services/web-db#web-db-failover) section.
+To do this, follow the first part of the database failover procedure outlined in the [Web DB Failover](/circonus/on-premises/roles-services/web-db#web-db-failover) section.
+Return here when directed.
 1. On the new primary [web-db](/circonus/on-premises/roles-services/web-db)
-   node, update the active message queue by running the following command:
+   host, update the active message queue by running the following command:
    ```
    /www/bin/inside/failover.pl
    ```